Prince Claus Fund

-The Prince Claus Fund was established in 1996, named in honor of Prince Claus of the Netherlands.
-It receives an annual subsidy from the Dutch Ministry of Foreign Affairs.
+The Prince Claus Fund was established in 1996 and named after Prince Claus of the Netherlands, the late husband of Queen Beatrix.
+It is annually subsidized by the Dutch Ministry of Foreign Affairs.

-The Fund has presented the international Prince Claus Awards annually since 1997 to honor individuals and organizations reflecting a progressive and contemporary approach to the themes of culture and development.
-Recipients are mainly located in Africa, Asia, Latin America, and the Caribbean.
+Since 1997, the Fund has annually presented the international Prince Claus Awards to recognize individuals and organizations noted for their contemporary approaches to culture and development.
+Recipients are primarily based in Africa, Asia, Latin America, and the Caribbean.